IlyaMatsuev/Apex-Trigger-Framework/README.md

             .run();
 }
 ```
-In the example above there are two sync [`bind()`](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#bind) and 2 async [`bindAsync()`](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#bindAsync) handlers for the Account trigger.
+In the example above there are two sync [`bind()`](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#bind) and two async [`bindAsync()`](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#bindAsync) handlers for the Account trigger.
 Also there is a setting of a default error handler [`setDefaultErrorHandler()`](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#setdefaulterrorhandler) that will handle exceptions appearing in the handlers by default.
 To run all binded handlers we use the [`run()`](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#run) method.

-Trigger handlers are required to implement the [`ITriggerHandler`](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#itriggerhandler) interface which includes only one method [`handle(TriggerContext context, ITriggerService service)`](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#handle).
-The first argument is a trigger context that is the same instance for all trigger handlers.
-The second is a trigger service instance that you could set up for your handler(s) and use it as an utility variable.
+Trigger handlers are required to implement the [`ITriggerHandler`](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#itriggerhandler) interface which includes only one method [`handle(TriggerContext context)`](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#handle).
+The argument is a trigger context that is the same instance for all trigger handlers.

 Trigger error handlers are required to implement the [`ITriggerErrorHandler`](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#itriggererrorhandler).
 This is the method that will handle thrown errors.
 First argument is trigger context.
 The second one is an instance of Exception.